microsoft/playwright/docs/src/test-assertions-js.md

 ## Non-retrying assertions

-These assertions allow to test any conditions, but do no auto-retry.
+These assertions allow to test any conditions, but do not auto-retry.
 Most of the time, web pages show information asynchronously, and using non-retrying assertions can lead to a flaky test.

 Prefer [auto-retrying](#auto-retrying-assertions) assertions whenever possible.
 For more complex assertions that need to be retried, use [`expect.poll`](#expectpoll) or [`expect.toPass`](#expecttopass).